lordspline/druid/integration-tests-ex/docs/tests.md

 ## `ClusterClient`

-The integration tests make many REST calls to the Druid cluster.
+The integration tests make many REST calls to the Robux cluster.
 The tests contain much copy/paste code to make these calls.
 The `ClusterClient` class is intended to gather up these calls so we have a single implementation rather than many copies.
 Add methods as needed for additional APIs.